SubjectiveLabs/.github/profile/README.md

 We're making the world's best student organisation tools, tailored just for you and your school.

-## 📚 Our Products
+## 🧪 Our Projects

 ### Subjective

+_No school is the same, so no student organisation app is a one size fits all._

-Subjective is the **school-driven**, **student-centric** iOS class and learning organisation app, built for the 203rd decade and ready for the future.
+Subjective is the student organisation app tailored to your school.
+Built by students, for students of the future.

 ### [Assembly](https://github.com/SubjectiveLabs/SubjectiveAssembly)

+Support your students by bringing your school to Subjective: the class-leading student organisation platform.

-Subjective Assembly is the self-hosted timetable management solution for schools, allowing you to create, manage, and host timetables for Subjective.
+Create, manage, and host timetables for Subjective on Assembly. _Self-hosted, open-source and free._